DTJF/nettobac/src/doc/_2_Preparation.md

 documentation by the cross-platform CMake build management system.
 If you want to use all package features, you can find in this chapter

-- how to prepare your system by installing tools,
+- how to prepare your system by installing necessary tools,
-- how to get the package and
+- how to get the package using GIT and
 - how to automatical build the examples and the documentation.

 The following table lists all dependencies for the \Proj package and